 Besides naturally occurring materials, a variety of produced items are produced, some of which are more synthetic than others.
 The materials used in building construction must be carefully chosen to ensure the structure’s safety and long-term viability.

-House Construction Materials List
+Building Construction Materials List

 Now let us take a look at the most common building construction materials list.